-The Plan was in endangered status in the Plan Year ending December 31, 2018 because the projected funded percentage was less than 80%.
+The Plan was in endangered status in the Plan Year ending December 31, 2019 because the projected funded percentage was less than 80%.
 In an effort to improve the Plan's funding situation, the trustees reviewed the funding improvement plan that had been updated in 2016 and decided no changes were needed as the funding improvement plan was projected to meet the funding benchmarks in the funding improvement plan.
 You may get a copy of the Plan's funding improvement plan, any update to such plan and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement.
 You may get this information by contacting the Plan Office.

-The Plan is in endangered status for the plan year ending December 31, 2019; a separate notification of that status will be provided.
+The Plan is no longer in endangered status for the plan year ending December 31, 2020 because the January 1, 2020 projected funded percentage was above 80%, so no separate notification of status will be provided.